foxBMS/documentation/doc/sphinx/software_documentation/modules/ltc/ltc.rst

 Folowing actions can be requested:

  - write to IO port-expander
- - read to IO port-expander
+ - read from IO port-expander
  - read external temperature sensor on slave
  - read global balancing feedback
  - read from external slave EEPROM